reactive-python/reactpy/docs/src/learn/start-a-new-react-project.md

 If you're new to Django, check out the [Django tutorial](https://docs.djangoproject.com/en/dev/intro/tutorial01/).

-You will need to [configure Django](https://reactive-python.github.io/reactpy-django/get-started/installation/) in order to use it with ReactPy.
+ReactPy has unique [configuration instructions](https://reactive-python.github.io/reactpy-django/get-started/installation/) to use Django.

 ### Jupyter